Teacher Hiring Process

 Step 1: Submit a cover letter and resume to email@example.com before February 9th.

 Step 2: Complete 30-minute phone interview*

 Step 3: Send documentation from your classroom and reflections on your learning and teaching philosophies*+

-Step 4: Participate in final in-person interview day which includes a demo lesson, relevant exercises and panel interviews with parents, advisors and co-founders (tentatively slated for March 17th).
+Step 4: Participate in final in-person interview day which includes a demo lesson, relevant exercises and panel interviews with parents, advisors and co-founders (slated for March 2nd).
 Our final interview day generally runs about 5-6 hours.*

-Step 5: Offer letters sent by March 24th.
+Step 5: Offer letters sent the second week of March.

 *Pending invitation by hiring team.

 +At this stage, a member of the hiring team will request three professional references.
 It’s most helpful to receive feedback from supervisors and peers to get a well-rounded perspective on one’s abilities related to the position being considered.
 The hiring team will also request lesson plans, favorite educational sites, and insight regarding your philosophy on teaching and learning.